Rule 6. Quantity of meals

 How to follow the rule?
 Ideas and tips

 Smoothness and adaptation.
-Sometimes the number of meals per day is just a habit but more often it depends on the work of stomach.
-A stomach has the mechanoreceptors that respond to its stretching degree caused by food.
+Sometimes the number of meals per day is just a habit, but more often, it depends on how the stomach works.
+A stomach has mechanoreceptors that respond to its stretching degree caused by food.
 Their sensitivity may vary.
-The more food you eat, the easier it is for you to eat it without a feeling of fullness.
-If you start eating less, then the receptors sensitivity increases, and a larger amount of food causes a feeling of stomach overfilling.
-The studies have shown that adaptation to changes in volumes of food consumed takes about four weeks on average.
+The more food you eat, the easier it is for you to eat without feeling full.
+If you start eating less, the receptors’ sensitivity increases so less food gives a feeling of fullness.
+Studies have shown that adaptation to changes in volumes of food consumed takes about four weeks on average.

-The real overstretched stomach does not exist.
-The mechanism is the same as with the giving up eating salt - at first everything becomes tasteless, but after a couple of weeks the taste buds restore their sensitivity so you start feeling every taste again.
-Do not be afraid to stretch your stomach, aren’t you afraid to stretch your bladder?
-The stomach is a muscular organ, it can grow by 4-5 times and return back to its normal size.
-And this lets us eat a lot at one meal.
+The natural overstretched stomach does not exist.
+The mechanism is the same as giving up eating salt — at first, everything becomes tasteless.
+Still, after a couple of weeks, the taste buds restore their sensitivity, so you start tasting again.
+Don’t be afraid to stretch your stomach, just like you aren’t afraid to stretch your bladder.
+The stomach is a muscular organ; it can grow 4–5 times and return to its standard size, which lets us eat a lot in one meal.

 Variability.
-It is not necessary at all to keep strictly the fixed number of meals.
-If you have an intense workout this day, you can eat more.
-And you have a day with low physical activity you can pretty skip a meal.
+It is not necessary to keep strictly to a fixed number of meals.
+You can eat more if you have an intense workout on a particular day.
+Similarly, you can skip a meal if you have a day with low physical activity.

 The food is not for the mood.
 Sometimes people switch to more frequent meals to cheer themselves up.
-But it’s important to understand that such an approach is dangerous and attempts to cheer up with food can lead to eating disorders and other health problems.
-Using eating to improve your mood can only make your sugar swing sway and unbalance your mood.
+But it’s important to understand that such an approach is dangerous.
+Attempts to use food to cheer yourself up can lead to eating disorders and other health problems.
+Using food to improve your mood can only make your sugar swing sway and unbalance your mood.

-BREAK: Sleepiness after eating is associated either with an afternoon decrease in cortisol or with a large amount of carbohydrates.
-In the first case, you can have lunch later; in the second, add more protein to the meal.
+Sleepiness after eating is associated either with an afternoon cortisol decrease or a large number of carbohydrates.
+In the first case, you can have lunch later; with the latter, add more protein to the meal.

 Heaviness after a hearty meal.
-Heaviness after eating has several reasons.
-The first is the sensitivity of the mechanoreceptors of the stomach, which we have already talked about.
-The second is the high-speed eating.
-If a meal is big, then it must take you not less than 20 minutes.
+A feeling of heaviness after eating has several reasons.
+The first is the sensitivity of the mechanoreceptors of the stomach, which we have already discussed.
+The second is high-speed eating.
+It must take you no less than 20 minutes to eat it if it’s a meal.
 You must eat slowly.
 The third reason is insufficient chewing.
 Chew your food thoroughly and do not swallow large pieces.

-Sleepiness after eating.
-Most often, sleepiness after eating is associated either with an afternoon decrease in cortisol or with a large amount of carbohydrates.
-In the first case, you can have lunch later; in the second, add more protein to the meal and it will not make you sleepy.
+Sleepiness after eating is associated either with an afternoon cortisol decrease or a large number of carbohydrates.
+In the first case, you can have lunch later; with the latter, add more protein to the meal, and it will not make you sleepy.

 Take care of your teeth.
 Each meal is an acid attack on the teeth.
 Rinse your mouth thoroughly after each meal.
-Tooth enamel softens when the acidity in the mouth drops below 5.5 pH, it takes up to an hour to restore the acidbase balance.
-If food exposure is too frequent and especially has acid + sugar combinations (juices or soft drinks), then the natural saliva defense does not work.
-Remember that you should not brush your teeth immediately after eating (especially after fruit)!
+Tooth enamel softens when the acidity in the mouth drops below 5.5 pH.
+It takes up to an hour to restore the acid-base balance.
+If food exposure is too frequent and especially has acid + sugar combinations, such as juices or soft drinks, then the natural saliva defense does not work.
+Remember that you should not brush your teeth immediately after eating, especially after fruit!

 You will not lose muscle bulk.
-As studies showed, athletes gain muscle bulk perfectly even in a narrow food window having two meals a day.
+Studies show that athletes still gain muscle bulk, even in a narrow food window, after having two meals a day.

 Think less about food and save energy.
-Fewer meals give you much more flexibility (you don’t need to plan 5 or 6 meals), less washing plates, containers, less thoughts when and where to eat.
+Fewer meals give you much more flexibility (you need not plan 5 or 6 meals), less washing of plates, containers, and fewer thoughts about when and where to eat.
 The less you think about food, the better for you.

 Eat more seriously.
-Reducing the number of meals, do not forget about the variety.
-Feel free to combine a salad, fruit and nuts with tea, make your food diverse and complex.
-Remember that the less times you eat, the more thoroughly you have to eat, so as not to think about food until the next meal.
+Remember the variety when reducing the number of meals.
+Feel free to add a salad with your meal and have fruit and nuts with tea, to make your food diverse and complex.
+Remember that the fewer times you eat, the more varied your food should be, to stop you from thinking about food until the next meal.

-Children and split meals.
-Children older than eighteen months do not need fto eat more than four times a day.
-Often parents are constantly trying to arrange the snacks for their children.
-They suggest crackers so that the teeth are better cut then some juice so as not to be dehydrated or just sweets to please.
-At the same time, they console themselves with thoughts that children are growing so everything will be used for growth.
-But there is no reliable scientific evidence that snacking in children improves their health indicators (added to four full meals a day).
-With snacks children often consume more calories than during main meals.
+Children and snacks.
+Children older than eighteen months need not eat more than four times a day.
+Often parents are constantly trying to arrange snacks for their children.
+They offer crackers to encourage them to chew better, juice so as not to be dehydrated, or sweets to please them.
+They justify their actions by thinking that all this is useful for their children’s growth.
+There is no reliable scientific evidence that children’s snacking improves their health indicators (when added to their four meals daily).
+With snacks, children often consume more calories than during main meals.